emmercm/www/src/blog/_if-it-doesnt-page-me.md

 ## Matters of little import

 What do I think is frequently a waste of my concentration?
+Anything

 - **High CPU, low available memory, OOMs/restarts, high I/O.**